MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-on-prem.md

 ## 2. Implement the Terraform code

-1. In the example directory, create a file named `on-prem.tf`.
+1. Make the example directory created in the first article of this series the current directory.

-1. Insert the following code:
+1. Create a file named `on-prem.tf` and insert the following code:

     [!code-terraform[tarcher-move-sample-code-to-github](../../terraform_samples/quickstart/301-hub-spoke/on-prem.tf)]